 IEC 62304 is an international standard (harmonized by the EU and the US) that specifies the requirements of software lifecycle processes in the development of medical software and software embedded in medical devices.
 The primary aim of this standard is to ensure the safety of medical devices & medical software.
 The standard also regulates the use of software of unknown pedigree (SOUP) based on a risk-driven decision process.

-Intland’s Medical Template is customized for compliance with IEC 62304, among other standards.
+Intland’s Medical IEC 62304 Template is configured to support compliance with IEC 62304 among other standards.
 It contains specific medical trackers, features such as the Traceability Browser that help ensure, visualize and prove gapless end-to-end traceability, and advanced risk management functionality.
 Dependencies between items such as requirements, risks and test cases are also recorded.
-Intland’s Medical Template also supports the use of workflows to enforce processes and manage approvals (sign-offs with e-signatures), and offers convenient reporting functionality to facilitate IEC 62304 compliance audits.
+Intland’s Medical IEC 62304 Template also supports the use of workflows to enforce processes and manage approvals (sign-offs with e-signatures), and offers convenient reporting functionality to facilitate compliance audits.

 Title 21 CFR Part 11 (FDA) refers to the part of the US Food and Drug Administration’s Code of Federal Regulations that governs electronic records and e-signatures used in medical device development.
 More specifically, Part 11 regulates the requirements based on which electronic records or electronic signatures are considered reliable and equivalent to wet ink signatures.
 It applies to the management (controls, audit trails, system validation, documentation and e-signatures) of electronic data that is used to prove compliance with other FDA regulations.

-codeBeamer supports compliance with FDA’s Title 21 CFR Part 11.
-It manages and records relationships between different work items, and its central repository logs all changes to each artifact.
+codeBeamer ALM supports compliance with Title 21 CFR Part 11 (FDA) by offering flexibly configurable e-signatures that adhere to the requirements of the standard. codeBeamer manages and records relationships between different work items, and its central repository logs all changes to each artifact.
 Changes may be controlled via role- or member-based access control, and workflows with guards requiring authentication (e-signature).
-Each change will be recorded with all relevant details (full change history on all items), and may be browsed or reported any time later on.
+Each change will be recorded with all relevant details (providing a full change history on all items), and may be browsed or reported any time later on.

-ISO 14971 lays out a process for identifying, evaluating and reducing or mitigating the risks associated with medical devices, as well as for monitoring the effectiveness of these risk control measures.
+ISO 14971 lays out a process for identifying, analyzing & evaluating, and controlling (reducing or mitigating) the risks associated with medical devices, as well as for monitoring the effectiveness of these risk control measures.
 The standard applies to all stages of the development lifecycle, requiring developers to specify, execute and report on the risk control process throughout the lifecycle.

 codeBeamer’s advanced capabilities don’t just support software development: they help you manage the complexity of the medical product development lifecycle.
 As such, its capabilities around risk management & risk coverage analysis, collaboration, traceability, documents management, and workflows are able to aptly support any kind of complex product development process.
 For instance, you can configure codeBeamer ALM so that certain actions (e.g. adding a new requirement) automatically trigger the creation of specified work items (risks and test cases, for example).
 This helps make sure that all potential risks are controlled, so as to ensure the safety and reliability of the end product.
 Therefore, codeBeamer can be efficiently used in facilitating compliance with complex standards such as IEC 60601.